 In a study of Bass et al. (2000), long-term measurements instead of reanalyses were used as reference data.
 41 pairs of site and reference data in Europe and the US with different terrain types were deployed to test a variety of MCP methods including linear models like linear regression as well as a neural network approach.
 Hence, long-term corrections of one-year on-site data were performed.
 Regarding the bias in mean wind speed they found that none of the investigated methods stood out in comparison to the others.
-It was concluded that the success of the methods "is less to do with the mechanics of the methodology"

-465 comparison to the others.
 It was concluded that the success of the methods "is less to do with the mechanics of the methodology itself, and more to do with facets of the data being analysed".
 Carta et al. (2013) confirms that the uncertainty of the long-term predictions depends much more on the (reference) data than on the MCP method.

-With regard to an LTC of short-term wind measurements, the results of this work only partly agree with these findings from literature.
-It was shown both theoretically and experimentally that, concerning systematic, seasonal biases, a strong dependence

-- 470 on the selected MCP method occurs.
+With regard to an LTC of short-term wind measurements, the results of this work only partly agree with these findings.
+It was shown both theoretically and experimentally that, concerning systematic, seasonal biases, a strong dependence on the selected MCP method occurs.
 The results above show that very different outcomes can be observed when relatively similar, linear MCP approaches are applied even when the same reference data set is used.
 In this context, it should be noted that when a long-term correction of entire one-year measurement data is performed, the seasonal aspects discussed here can be replaced by inter-annual variations (which are, however, much smaller); Eq.
-(13) retains its validity in this case. - In a study of Weekes and Tomlin (2014a) seasonal patterns in the long-term correction of short-term wind measurements are addressed briefly.
+(13) retains its validity in this case.

+In a study of Weekes and Tomlin (2014a) seasonal patterns in the long-term correction of short-term wind measurements are addressed briefly.
 For both LR and VR, larger biases in mean wind speed were observed when measuring in summer while smaller (more negative) values were obtained for winter measurements.
 The VR method yielded a smaller amplitude and, in contrast to the LR approach, resulted in negative biases throughout.
-Furthermore, it was concluded that the sign of the bias varied depending on the specific site when the VR method was applied. - Weekes and Tomlin (2014a) related these seasonal effects to temporal changes in synoptic weather patterns and, connected to that, seasonal patterns in wind direction.
+Furthermore, it was concluded that the sign of the bias varied depending on the specific site when the VR method was applied.

+Weekes and Tomlin (2014a) related these seasonal effects to temporal changes in synoptic weather patterns and, connected to that, seasonal patterns in wind direction.
 It has to be noted that Weekes and Tomlin (2014a) used measurements instead of reanalysis data as reference and all data were collected at heights of around 10 to 20 m.
 The theoretical background derived in Sect.
 4.2 is, however, independent of height and origin of the wind data and can be seen valid universally and applicable also under these conditions.
-From that Against this background, it is likely that not all the reference data used in Weekes and Tomlin (2014a) exhibited an over-pronounced seasonal cycle as present for the reanalysis data used in the study here. - 485 Saarnak et al. (2014) applied a linear regression approach to wind data from a site on a Swedish island using MERRA reanalysis (predecessor of MERRA-2).
+From that it is likely that not all the reference data used in Weekes and Tomlin (2014a) exhibited an over-pronounced seasonal cycle as present for the reanalysis data used in the study here.

+Saarnak et al. (2014) applied a linear regression approach to wind data from a site on a Swedish island using MERRA reanalysis (predecessor of MERRA-2).
 Systematic underestimations in a long-term correction were found when short-term data of three-months winter periods were used.
 Summer measurements, in turn, resulted in positive biases in mean wind speed.
-Hence, results similar to the ERA5 curve in Fig. 7 were obtained.
+Hence, results similar to the ERA5 curve in Fig. 5 were obtained.
 Explanations for this seasonality were not given in the study.